ethereum/EIPs/EIPS/eip-x.md

 1. In asynchronous deposit Vaults, the `deposit` and `mint` methods do not transfer  `asset` to the Vault, because this already happened on `requestDeposit`.
 2. In asynchronous redemption Vaults, the `redeem` and `withdraw` methods do not transfer `shares` to the Vault, because this already happened on `requestRedeem`.
 3. In asynchronous redemption Vaults, the `owner/operator` field of `redeem` and `withdraw` MUST be `msg.sender` to prevent the theft of requested redemptions by a non-owner/operator.
+4. In asynchronous deposit Vaults `previewDeposit` and `previewMint` MUST revert for all callers and inputs
-4. The preview* functions for async flows MUST revert for all callers and inputs
+4. In asynchronous redemption Vaults `previewRedeem` and `previewWithdraw` MUST revert for all callers and inputs

 ### Request Lifecycle